- 1 Why BoingVert?

 - Jump Mastery

-But while all of this sounds good in theory, and you can actually get a ton of benefits from doing this program, the workouts themselves are a bit unfocused.
+But while all of this sounds good in theory, and you can actually get a ton of benefits from doing it, the workouts themselves are unfocused.

 This causes serious problems.